vippsas/management-api/vipps-management-api-faq.md

 # Frequently asked questions

-The Management API lets partners use their partner keys to retrieve information about their merchants and their sales units.
+The Vipps MobilePay Management API lets partners and merchants manage their sales units, etc.

 See the
 [Management API Guide](vipps-partner-api.md)